Radio Announcer: Job Description, Duties and Requirements

 The nature of this job usually varies depending on the radio show's format and primary focus.
 News announcers read scripted summaries of the major news stories, sports announcers call the game's play-by-play and provide color commentary, and talk show hosts will frequently speak their mind without scripted material.
 DJs typically need to have a playlist ready, as well as provide comments regarding songs and bands.

-According to the U.S. Bureau of Labor Statistics (BLS), employment in radio and television announcing was expected to rise 7% between 2010 and 2020 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the number of employed radio and television announcers wasn't expected to change much, if at all, from 2012-2022 (www.bls.gov).
 This below-average growth was due to a number of factors, including smaller radio audiences, technological advancements and the merging of broadcasting companies.
 Competition for the jobs that were available should be quite intense.

 The earnings of radio announcers can vary greatly, depending on market size and listener base.
-As of 2012, the mean salary of radio and TV announcers was $41,860, according to the BLS.
-Nevada and Massachusetts were the highest-paying states, offering workers mean yearly salaries that were over $70,000.
-Performing arts companies and spectator sports were the top-paying employers for radio and TV announcers, paying mean salaries of approximately $100,000.
-The radio and television broadcasting industry, however, provided professionals with a mean wage of $40,140 per year.
+As of 2013, the mean salary of radio and TV announcers was $41,800, according to the BLS.
+Nevada and Massachusetts were the highest-paying states, offering workers mean yearly salaries of $63,930 and $66,010, respectively.
+Spectator sports was the top-paying employers for radio and TV announcers, paying mean salaries of approximately $92,000.

 The main duty of radio announcers is to present clear, informative and entertaining information to their audience.
 This often requires announcers to prepare for their broadcasts in advance in areas such as topic research, fact-checking and script or show outline preparation.
 Announcers and DJs may also have to compile song lists and prepare for personal interviews.